Aakashkhanal/Educational-Website/README.md

+ Educational Website

 You can access the project [Clicking here](https://brighty-nerd.vercel.app/)

+---

 ## Description

 Welcome to Educational Website!
-This is a educational website using HTML, CSS, and JavaScript to facilitate seamless navigation and optimal user experience.
-Dedicated blog section, allowing students to access and refer to study materials, articles, and educational resources •	Designed a user-friendly frontend with HTML and CSS to create an intuitive and visually appealing layout for courses.
+This is an educational website using HTML, CSS, and JavaScript to facilitate seamless navigation and optimal user experience.
+Dedicated blog section allows students to access and refer to study materials, articles, and educational resources.
+Designed a user-friendly frontend with HTML and CSS to create an intuitive and visually appealing layout for courses.
 Responsive on various devices.

 ## Table of Contents